Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 Computer proficiency

-In a world where new tech is popping up faster than I can roll out of bed, having basic tech skills is basically non-negotiable, no matter the field.
-In fact, according to the National Skills Coalition, 92% of U.S. workers are expected to have digital skills.
+In a world where new tech is popping up faster than I can roll out of bed, having basic computer skills is basically non-negotiable, no matter the field.
+In fact, according to the National Skills Coalition, 92% of U.S. workers are expected to have technical skills on a resume.
 So, knowing your way around a computer is great, but showing that you actually enjoy technology can get you far in tech-related industries.

 Take a look at these hobbies that highlight your digital prowess: